eric-mc2/DNCTransit/README.md

 **Research Question**

-I pose the specious question "Do Democrats really use transit?", and try to estimate the effect of the 2024 Chicago DNC on transit ridership, possibly delving into substitution between transit modes given traffic around the security perimeter.
+I pose the specious question "Do Democrats really use transit?", and try to estimate the effect of the 2024 Chicago DNC on transit ridership, including rideshares.

 **Theory of Change**